 In reality, there are at least 20 nutrients that are directly essential for the development and maintenance of healthy bones.
 If even one of these nutrients is in short supply, bone health will suffer and attaining optimum bone health will be impossible.

 How to start boosting bone nutrition

 If you want to read more about these nutrients and more, you see my article here.
-And, because so many of you have asked for a supplement with extra calcium and magnesium, I’ve reformulated my Better Bones Basics with more of each, plus optimal amounts of the other key nutrients.
+And, because so many of you have asked for a supplement with extra calcium and magnesium, I’ve reformulated my Better Bones Builder with more of each, plus optimal amounts of the other key nutrients.

 Learn more about all 20 key bone nutrients as researched by Dr. Susan Brown

 Click each nutrient to see what she has written on each one!

 Heaney, R., & Weaver, C. 2003.
 Calcium and vitamin D. Endocrinol.
 Metab.
 Clin.
 N. Am., 32 (1), 181–194, vii–viii.
 URL (abstract): (accessed 05.20.2008).

 Brown, S. 2008.
 Vitamin D and fracture reduction: An evaluation of the existing research.
 Alt.
 Med.
 Rev., 13 (1), 21–33.
 URL (PDF): (accessed 05.22.2008).

 Holick, M. 2006.
 High prevalence of vitamin D inadequacy and implications for health.
 Mayo Clin.
 Proc., 81 (3), 353–373.
 URL: (accessed 05.13.2008).

 Hanley, D., & Davison, K. 2005.
 Vitamin D insufficiency in North America.
 Symposium: Vitamin D Insufficiency: A Significant Risk Factor in Chronic Diseases and Potential Disease-Specific Biomarkers of Vitamin D Sufficiency.
 J. Nutr., 135 (2), 332-337.
 URL: (accessed 05.13.2008).